MLFlexer/resurrect.wezterm/README.md

             resurrect.save_state(workspace_state.get_workspace_state())
           end
         end),
+      }),
     },
-    },
   }
 end)
 ```

 ## FAQ

 ### Pane CWD is not correct on Windows

 If your pane CWD is incorrect then it might be a problem with the shell integration and OSC 7.
 See [Wezterm documentation](https://wezfurlong.org/wezterm/shell-integration.html).

 ### How do I keep my plugins up to date?

-*Manually*
+#### Manually

 Wezterm git clones your plugins into a plugin directory.
 Enter `wezterm.plugin.list()` in the Wezterm Debug Overlay (`Ctrl + Shift + L`) to see where they are stored.
 You can then update them individually using git pull.

-*Automatically*
+#### Automatically

 Add `wezterm.plugin.update_all()` to your Wezterm config.

 ## Contributions

 Suggestions, Issues and PRs are welcome!
 The features currently implemented are the ones I use the most, but your workflow might differ.
-As such, if you have any proposals on how to improve the plugin please feel free to make an issue or even better a PR!
+As such, if you have any proposals on how to improve the plugin,
+then please feel free to make an issue or even better a PR!

 ### Technical details

-Restoring of the panes are done via. the `pane_tree` file, which has functions to work on a binary-like-tree of the panes.
+Restoring of the panes are done via. the `pane_tree` file,
+which has functions to work on a binary-like-tree of the panes.
 Each node in the pane_tree represents a possible split pane.
 If the pane has a `bottom` and/or `right` child, then the pane is split.
-If you have any questions to the implementation, then I suggest you read the code or open an issue and I will try to clarify.
+If you have any questions to the implementation,
+then I suggest you read the code or open an issue and I will try to clarify.
 Improvements to this section is also very much welcome.

 ## Disclaimer

 If you don't setup encryption then the state of your terminal is saved as plaintext json files.
-Please be aware that the plugin will by default write the output of the shell among other things, which could contain secrets or other vulnerable data.
-If you do not want to store this as plaintext, then please use the provided documentation for encrypting state.
+Please be aware that the plugin will by default write the output of the shell among other things,
+which could contain secrets or other vulnerable data.
+If you do not want to store this as plaintext,
+then please use the provided documentation for encrypting state.